How to create a hedgehog friendly pond.

-Ponds are fantastic for wildlife.
-They will attract lots of insects to your garden and can provide a safe drinking spot for hedgehogs and other animals.
-The birds love to bathe in mind.
+Wildlife ponds are a fantastic addition to your wildlife garden but they need to provide safe escape routes for hedgehogs and other wildlife.
+Wildlife ponds will attract lots of insects to your garden and can provide a safe drinking spot for hedgehogs and other animals.
+Birds also love to bathe in mine.

 Hedgehogs are actually great swimmers.
 Just take a look at this hedgehog who is having hydrotherapy.
 But, like humans, they can’t swim forever.
 If a hedgehog ventures into a pond with no escape route, it will soon tire and drown.